Overview & News

 The Prescription Monitoring Program (PMP) registry will provide practitioners with confidential reports from data provided by pharmacies across the state.
 Accessed through the secure, online New York Health Commerce System, results will be available in real-time.
 The registry is a tool to help enhance understanding of a patient’s controlled substance utilization, guide management, and improve quality of care.
 For questions related to the Prescription Monitoring Program, the NYS Department of Health Bureau of Narcotic Enforcement has a toll-free number that you can call: 1-866-811-7957.

-Beginning August 27th, 2013, practitioners are required to consult the Prescription Monitoring Program (PMP) registry in most cases prior to prescribing any controlled substance listed in Schedule II, III or IV.
+Practitioners are required to consult the Prescription Monitoring Program (PMP) registry in most cases prior to prescribing any controlled substance listed in Schedule II, III or IV.
 In order to consult the registry, practitioners must have an established Health Commerce Account.

 Practitioners are permitted to designate another person employed by or under contract with their practice to access information from the Registry on behalf of the practitioner, however the duty to consult and review is with the prescriber.
 Instructions on how to designate another person are found below and you can register unlicensed professionals now for a health commerce account.